Set up Microsoft Teams to manage projects - project management

 Describe the high-level milestones as buckets - or the phases of the project.

-Organise tasks and set them by dates, and by the names of the parties involved.
+Organize tasks and set them by dates, and by the name of the parties involved.

 Overview is easy to maintain

-Shift the planning where necessary.
-In this overview you can see tasks in time.
-You can give them a weight of low, medium, important & urgent.
+Shift the schedule as needed.
+In this overview, you see tasks over time.
+You can give these a weight of low, medium, important & urgent.
 You can also schedule and track the start time.

-Optimal cooperation and project follow-up is only possible if everyone is involved in the project.
+Optimal collaboration and project follow-up is possible only if everyone is involved with the project.
 Therefore, add all stakeholders and involved parties to the team.
-This can be done via this article.
+This can be done through this article.

 4. Sharing files with external stakeholders

-You can choose to share files as shown in this guide.
-This is useful for individual files.
-But not for really good collaboration.
-For optimal working conditions you should invite guests as in the following step.
+You can choose to share files as in this guide.
+That's useful for individual files.
+But not for really working well together.
+So to work optimally, it's best to invite guests as in the next step.

-If you want to upload crucial final documents to the team that has been set up especially for this project.
+If you wish to load crucial final documents in the team set up specifically for this project.
 Then you can create a folder in general.
-Upload all project documentation and orders and uneditable data and set it to read-only via this item.
+Load all project documentation and orders and unmodifiable data and set it to read-only via this article.

 5. private channel for internal communication

-To create a private channel, right-click on your team - add channel - select private channel below.
+You create a private channel by right clicking on your team - add channel - select private channel at the bottom.

 6. OneNote for notes

-You can also add OneNote via the Add tab.
-This will create a notebook in which you can record the discussions.
+Via tab add, you can also add OneNote.
+This will create a notepad where you can record discussions.

-Important to know, every Microsoft Teams conversation can be recorded.
+Important to know, any Microsoft Teams conversation can be recorded.

 7. Project structure

 How does a project fit into Microsoft Teams?
-Which technology provides a solution for the project managers' challenges?
+What technology provides a solution to project managers' challenges?

-Conferencing planning -> Planner and Todo with Planner you can perfectly plan the days, and with Outlook you can send out Microsoft Teams meetings.
+Conferencing scheduling -> Planner and Todo with planner you can perfectly plan the days, and with your Outlook you can send out Microsoft Teams meeting.

-Memos -> OneNote: In OneNote you can make notes that you later put in Planner as a task for follow-up.
+Memos -> OneNote: In OneNote, you can take notes that you later put in Planner as tasks for follow-up.

-Project overview -> Planner: The most important thing in every project is: Time, Budget & Resources.
-It is best to bring this together in one clear overview.
+Project Overview -> Planner: The most important thing in any project is: Time, Budget & Resources.
+It's best to bring that into one clear overview.

 Product launch plan -> A separate planner, Excel or a document